sflwa/billing-for-mainwp/readme.md

 ## Installation

-1. Please install plugin "MainWP Dashboard" and activate it before installing MainWP Development Extension plugin (get the MainWP Dashboard plugin from [MainWP.com](https://mainwp.com/)
+1. Please install plugin "MainWP Dashboard" and activate it before installing MainWP Billing Extension plugin (get the MainWP Dashboard plugin from [MainWP.com](https://mainwp.com/)
 2. Download this repository from GitHub
-3. **Important**: After downloading, rename the folder from `mainwp-development-extension-main` to `mainwp-development-extension` (remove the `-main` suffix)
+3. **Important**: Rename the folder from `mainwp-development-extension` to `mainwp-billing-extension`.
-4. Upload the renamed `mainwp-development-extension` folder to the `/wp-content/plugins/` directory
+4. Upload the renamed `mainwp-billing-extension` folder to the `/wp-content/plugins/` directory
-5. Activate the MainWP Development Extension plugin through the 'Plugins' menu in WordPress
+5. Activate the MainWP Billing Extension plugin through the 'Plugins' menu in WordPress

 ## Screenshots